 What is Artemis?

 The Artemis Project is a five-week summer program directed by undergraduate women at Boston University.
-Founded in 1996 at Brown University, Artemis introduces rising 9th and 10th grade girls to computer science, targeting them at the critical age when the disparity between males and females in the sciences becomes most pronounced.
+Founded in 1996 at Brown University, Artemis introduces rising 9th-grade girls to computer science, targeting them at the critical age when the disparity between males and females in the sciences becomes most pronounced.

 When/where does Artemis take place?

 Artemis 2011 will be in session from June 27 - July 29.
 Our program will be held Monday through Friday, 9:00 a.m. - 4:00 p.m.

 We will spend part of each day in a computer lab, learning computer literacy through the use of programs such as Microsoft Powerpoint and Adobe Photoshop, or learning the basics of computer programming through web design in HTML and CSS, and languages like Java and Python.
 We will also spend part of each day in a classroom, where students will be introduced to the more theoretical aspects of computer science.
 During this portion of the day, we will cover topics such as Cryptography and Artificial Intelligence through games and other hands-on activities.
 When the lesson plan is finalized, we will update the website with more information.
 For detailed information about last year's curriculum, please see our Topics page.